PierreSenellart/provsql/doc/source/dev/build-system.rst

-- **When a contributor adds or modifies SQL** in ``provsql.common.sql`` or ``provsql.14.sql``, they *do not* have to write the upgrade script themselves.
+- **When a contributor adds or modifies SQL** in ``provsql.common.sql`` or ``provsql.14.sql``, they *do not* have to write a committed upgrade script themselves.
 The maintainer who cuts the next release is responsible for writing it.
+During the dev cycle, the Makefile auto-generates an empty dev-cycle upgrade script (see above) so that ``ALTER EXTENSION provsql UPDATE`` is structurally reachable to ``default_version``; that file is purely a placeholder and does **not** replay the SQL deltas introduced during the cycle.
-- **When cutting a release**, ``release.sh`` checks for ``sql/upgrades/provsql--<prev>--<new>.sql`` and refuses to proceed if it is missing unless ``git diff`` shows no SQL source changes since the previous tag (in which case it auto-generates a no-op script).
+- **When cutting a release**, ``release.sh`` checks for ``sql/upgrades/provsql--<prev>--<new>.sql`` and refuses to proceed if it is missing unless ``git diff`` shows no SQL source changes since the previous tag (in which case it auto-generates a no-op script and commits it).
 - **When touching any mmap-serialised struct or enum**, the contributor must either preserve binary compatibility (e.g., by appending a new :cfunc:`gate_type` enumerator at the end, never in